AugustinBariant/Truncated_boomerangs/MILP/README.md

 The provided `Makefile` should automate part of the work:
 - running `make build` or `make` will compile the programs
 - running `make test` will run the search for a 6-round bommerang attack from plaintext against AES and generate a PDF figure.
-Warning: gurobi takes more than ten minutes to solve the model.
+Warning: gurobi takes around 5 minutes to solve the model with 8 threads.
 - for a given set of parameters, you can run step 1 manually (for instance `Deoxys_boomerang 5 6 0 3` for an attack against 11-round Deoxys in the RTK3 model), and run `make pdf` to run steps 2 and 3.

 ## MILP model generation